Employers' Frequently Asked Questions - Work Sharing - Unemployment Insurance

 - WS does not allow employees to participate if they have worked for you less than three months.

-13. Do I need to do to apply for the WS program?
+13. Do I need to apply for the WS program?

 Yes, and you must: